Searching For or Reviewing Evidence Improves Crowdworkers' Misinformation Judgments and Reduces Partisan Bias: Discussion

+How might assessments from lay raters be incorporated into misinformation enforcement practices?
+Platforms articulate policies and enforcement actions~\cite{MetaMisinformationStandards,TwitterAddressMisinfo,krishnan2021research}.
+Though the policies vary and their details are often not made public, at a high level they generally prescribe some kind of enforcement action against posts that are harmfully misleading.
+One common enforcement action is to alert users that a particular piece of content may contain misinformation, through a label, color coding, or text.
+Twitter refers to this as warning~\cite{twitter-warning-def}.
+Facebook refers to it as an inform action~\cite{lyonsHardQuestionsWhat2018}.
+Another possible action is to downrank a content item so that it appears later in search results or news feeds and thus fewer people encounter it.
+Many other such strategies are also available in addition to filtering or removing the content~\cite{LoModerationInventory}.

+Fact-checks of specific claims, made by external organizations (third-party fact-checkers, as Facebook describes them), serve as an important resource in determining whether particular claims are harmfully misleading~\cite{fb3rdparty}.
+The external organizations do not, however, make judgments about whether individual news articles or social media posts are promoting any particular claims.
+The external organizations also investigate only some of the claims that circulate.
+For moderating particular articles and posts, platforms rely on a combination of user flagging and automated algorithms to surface some content as potentially problematic.
+Sometimes moderation actions are taken automatically; in other cases, paid human moderators review the posts.
+Current practices at platforms constrain the human moderators to apply very detailed policy guidelines that identify particular classes of claims as constituting harmful misinformation.
+For example, Twitter's COVID-19 misinformation guidelines specified a policy against tweets that ``misrepresent the protective effect of vaccines"~\cite{twitter-COVID-19-policy}.

+One potential role, then, for lay assessments of misinformation is in that final step, where human moderators review individual posts.
+Moderators could be given more leeway to identify any harmful misinformation, even on topics which have not yet been codified into platform-specific taboo claims and even for content that external organizations have not (yet) published fact-checks for.
+For this use case, it is important to understand both the quality of ratings that are produced and the costs.
+The results of this study, together with that of ~\cite{allen2020scaling}, demonstrate a quality-cost tradeoff.
+As raters move from the low-cost activity of just looking at headlines to the higher cost of scanning the entire news article to the highest cost activity of searching for corroborating evidence, they produce higher quality ratings, with more inter-ideology agreement and more agreement with expert raters.

 We offered raters in the no research condition \$.50 for each article rated and in the two research conditions \$1 for each article rated, in order to compensate them for the extra time required to do research.
 If, in practice, one's goal was to get a rating of quality similar to what one would get from a single journalist, this could have been accomplished for \$5.50 using eleven raters in the no research condition or \$4 using four raters in either of the research conditions.
+We note that costs in this range are probably not sustainable if even a tiny fraction of all posts are sent to human moderators.
+If, on the other hand, only news URLs were evaluated and not every post that linked to one, this process could potentially scale to that level of use.